nlenno1/find-my-meal-ms2/README.md

 - Safari
 - Opera

-All the tests rendered similar to expected UI results and no compatability bugs.
+All the tests rendered similar to expected UI results and no compatibility bugs.

 ## User Stories Testing
 As an **enthusiastic cook** looking for new recipe ideas;
-- I can used either of the 3 options on index.html to find some new recipies, ither randomly selected, specific to the ingredients I have or specific to dietary requirements/allergies.
+- I can use either of the 3 options on index.html, or on the navbar, to find some new recipes, either randomly selected, using specific ingredients I have or depending on selected supported dietary requirements or allergies.
 - If I am confused by what is supported or what I need to do to use the service, the About button is always there on the Navbar to help.
 - If I want to save the ingredients I regularly have to cook with then I can add them to "My Supplies".

-As a newly diagnosed **gluten intolerent**;
+As a newly diagnosed **gluten intolerant**;
 - I can use the Specific Needs recipe selector and choose gluten from the drop down menus to see recipes without gluten.
 - If I am confused by what is supported or what I need to do to use the service, the About button is always there on the Navbar to help with details of what intolerances are supported by the service